UPDATED 8/18/2021, Original Post: June 20, 2019

 There’s No Proof I Committed Domestic Violence

-In the unfortunate event you have been inaccurately accused, the fact remains that there must be proof that a crime has been committed in order to be charged and convicted.
+In the unfortunate event you have been falsely accused, the fact remains that there must be proof that a crime has been committed in order to be charged and convicted.

-According to Texas law, the burden of proof lies with the accuser.
+According to Texas law, the burden of proof lies with the accuser and the State of Texas.
 Prosecutors must prove beyond a reasonable doubt that an act of violence has, in fact, occurred against a family member.
+They must prove every element of the domestic violence charge – an overt act, criminal intent and injury.

 When there is no proof of injury, and no intent, there can be no felony domestic violence conviction.